-Founded in 2005, First General Bank has assets totaling $908 million as well as deposits totaling $786 million, classifying the institution as a medium-size bank.
-First General Bank, whose headquarters are in Rowland Heights, California, lacks premium access to support representatives, with no live chat or all-day service options available.
-It is a traditional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile apps.
-On the whole, First General Bank is an acceptable bank choice, but may leave you wanting more, with a score of 3.6 stars out of 5 from our experts.
-First General Bank offers a mixture of product offerings, which include savings accounts, checking accounts, money market accounts and CDs.
+First General Bank first started operating in 2005 with headquarters in Rowland Heights, California.
+It owns $908 million in assets along with $786 million in deposits, which makes it a medium-size bank.
+First General Bank lacks premium access to customer service, with no options for live chat or all-day service.
+It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile offerings.
+We ranked First General Bank at a 3.6 out of 5 stars, which means it is an acceptable bank choice, but may leave you wanting more.
+First General Bank provides customers with the full package of banking products, including savings accounts, checking accounts, money market accounts and CDs.
 First General Bank has a fair savings rate; other popular banks have higher rates.
-Banks that offer free checking as well as a high savings APY are your best bet for gaining the most income from your deposits alongside easy access to your funds.
+Locating a bank with no-fee checking as well as a high savings APY is your best option for getting the highest income on your deposits while maintaining convenient access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 0.10%, First General Bank ranks poorly in comparison to the national average.
-First General Bank's one-year CD earns at a rate of 1.00%, while its highest-yielding money market account has a rate of 0.28%.
-Given its below average savings rate, you should think about choosing another bank to earn more on your deposits.
+First General Bank features a savings rate of 0.10%, which is fair in comparison to the average U.S. bank.
+First General Bank's one-year CD has a rate of 1.00%, while its highest-yielding money market account has an APY of 0.28%.
+Given its noncompetitive savings rate, you should consider looking elsewhere to open savings accounts.

 How First General Bank's Savings Rates Compare